nrbennet/dl_binder_design/README.md

 python <base_dir>/helper_scripts/addFIXEDlabels.py --pdbdir /dir/of/pdbs --trbdir /dir/of/trbs --verbose
 ```

-These pdb files can be collected into a silent file as before and run through the ProteinMPNN script using the `-fix_FIXED_res` flag.
+These pdb files can be collected into a silent file (or just used as PDB files) and run through the ProteinMPNN script which will detect the FIXED labels and keep those sequence positions fixed.